StartSWest/erlang_chat_test/README.md

 2. Extract it on a desired folder.

-3. Enter to the folder `erlang_chat_test-master`.
+3. Enter to the folder `erlang_chat_test-master` or `erlang_chat_test` if you clonned it using git clone.
 If you are using the shell just type the equivalent command for your system.

 ```
 cd erlang_chat_test-master/